mongodb/chatbot/api-chat.md

   - either respond with clarification questions for user or answer based on API call response.
   - will be similar logic to current `addMessageToConversation` route, but with added logic around API calls and using ChatGPT functions.
+- [ ] [INFRA] set up infrastructure to get the server/ingest going to separate deployments in staging env.

 ## Design